Learn From The Smartest Millionaire Minds in Business

 This is not to say you are lazy or incapable in any way.

-It’s about understanding that it is you who are responsible for working with whatever it is you have to get out of the position you are currently in.
+Harv explains that it’s about understanding that it is you who are responsible for working with whatever it is you have to get out of the position you are currently in.

 How are you managing your resources?